 Editor’s Pick · Featured Album · Charlie Sepúlveda and The Turnaround: Songs For Nat

 Mr Sepúlveda’s “Nat’s Blues” leads the ear to often cherishing motivic snippets, highlighting an arresting harmonic progression, finally recalibrating the terms of discourse between trumpet and tenor saxophone.
 Meanwhile, elsewhere the softer and gentler balladry is eloquent and provides outstanding examples of Mr Charlie Sepúlveda’s crystalline articulation.
-Most strikingly the trumpeter draws maximum emotion from songs such as “Natalia” and “Amelia” on both of which his playing is muscular, exhilaratingly voiced, conceptually lucid, and there is also no finer example of all of these three aspects of his playing than in “Liberty”, which closes off another wonderful album by Charlie Sepúlveda and his now superbly-drilled group The Turnaround.
+Most strikingly the trumpeter draws maximum emotion from songs such as “Natalia” (the “real” tributee of this recording) and “Amelia” on both of which his playing is muscular, exhilaratingly voiced, conceptually lucid, and there is also no finer example of all of these three aspects of his playing than in “Liberty”, which closes off another wonderful album by Charlie Sepúlveda and his now superbly-drilled group The Turnaround.

 The relationship between the members of this wonderful ensemble deserves special mention for the fascination attention they bring to the music, also providing imaginative touches to songs such as “Frenesi” (not the classic you may think you know) which contains a variation of slow-moving chords of elliptical harmony.
 This is a remarkable piece of music also defined here by texture and sonority – and a set of unusual variations over the ostinato ground which adds a cushioned touch to the classic song.
 It is indeed always impressive to listen to musicians play with such a softness and purity, always attentive to even the smallest detail even in the strongest outbursts, in all of which they never break the intensity of atmosphere.